pyca/cryptography/docs/fernet.rst

         .. versionadded:: 2.2

-        Rotating tokens is necessary when any of the fernet keys of a :class:`MultiFernet` instance have been compromised.
-This decrypts the token `msg` using any of the keys attached to the :class:`MultiFernet` instance and then re-encrypts the token using the primary key.
+        Rotates a token by re-encrypting it under the :class:`MultiFernet` instance's primary key.
 This preserves the timestamp that was originally saved with the token.
+If a token has successfully been rotated then the rotated token will be returned.
+If rotation fails this will raise an exception.

-        If a token has successfully been rotated, then the rotated token will be returned.
-If rotation fails, this will raise an exception.
+        Token rotation is a best practice and manner of cryptographic hygiene designed to limit damage in the event of an undetected event and to increase the difficulty of attacks.
+For example, it would be necessary to rotate all fernet tokens in the event of an employee leaving who previously had access to the fernet key used to encrypt/decrypt fernet tokens.

         .. doctest::